 My origin story

 From these beginnings, I’ve built a career rooted in purpose, innovation, and a passion for bringing out the best in people.
-I am driven by the belief that creating a safer, more connected world starts with a growth mindset where we can push boundaries, find comfort in uncertainty, and embrace failure as a teacher.
-Today, I bring this curiosity to my work, spanning domains from the seabed to space, always striving to make an impact that matters.
+I am driven by the belief that creating a safer, more connected world starts with a growth mindset where we can push our boundaries, find comfort in uncertainty, and embrace failure as a teacher.
+I bring this curiosity to my work, spanning domains from the seabed to space, always striving to make an impact that matters.

 A Journey of Learning, Collaboration, and Innovation